Device registration

 Data Elements

 Since there is no interface between swissdamed and EUDAMED, Swissmedic cannot import or synchronise data from EUDAMED.
 Swiss manufacturers, persons who assemble systems and procedure packs, and authorised representatives must actively upload device data to swissdamed.
-Currently, an XML file in EUDAMED 'GET DEVICE' or 'POST DEVICE' format can be used for this purpose.
-Further upload methods, for example machine-to-machine, will be possible at a later date.
+The following registration methods will be gradually introduced into the production environment by the end of June 2026.
+They will each be available earlier on the playground.

 *The information below describes the obligations and transitional provisions applicable to economic operators established in Switzerland and to devices that are made available on the market in Switzerland.